forever-experimental/girldatabase/docs/README.md

   <summary>Run your own</summary>

 ##### The code is provided for everything.
 Assuming you create the accounts and understand how to use them, you can run your own version of this imageboard.
-alternatively Send an email to `wedontreplydontbother@protonmail.com` and we will create it for you at a cost.
+alternatively send an email to `wedontreplydontbother@protonmail.com` and we will create it for you at a cost.
 </details>

 ![License](https://img.shields.io/badge/license-MIT-green)